"The Wonderful World

 Firelight Shadow Theater is now offering both in-person and virtual (live and pre-recorded) assembly programs.
 Each assembly features a mixture of interactive segments interspersed with versions of shadow theater performances.
 Best of all, at the end of each assembly, Daniel provides a step-by-step demonstration for creating shadow puppets from scratch, as well as free online access to downloadable puppet templates and scripts.

-There are three assemblies currently available; one for early childhood, one for the elementary grades, and one for middle schoolers.
+There are two assemblies currently available; one for early childhood and one for elementary grades.
 Descriptions and outlines below.
 Booking now—inquire soon for best availability!

 "The 'Wonderful World' of Shadow Puppetry"